VersionLens/loops-python-unofficial/README.md

 #### Parameters

+You must use one parameter in the request.

 | Name     | Type   | Required | Notes |
 | -------- | ------ | -------- | ----- |
 | `email`  | string | No       |       |